Jake-Raffe/Back-end_Project/README.md

 BNTA Server Side Project

-<b>Our Project: HealthFirst</b>
+<h1>Our Project: HealthFirst</h1>

 Authors - Aoife, Suraya, Michael, Jake, Hajr

-<b>What is HealthFirst?</b>
+<h3>What is HealthFirst?</h3>

 Our project is a model of a booking system for NHS appointments.
 With the system, an NHS administrator can book, cancel, or reschedule doctors appointments for patients.
 The appointments are stored in a SQL database and different queries can be run that allow the administrator to see details of appointments and patient records.

 They can also add new patients to the system.